 Numerous sales and mortgage loan matters across the nation, including in North Carolina, Florida, Michigan, California and New Jersey.

-Provided a mezzanine loan as part of $100 million construction financing to a major New York developer for a residential tower in downtown Manhattan.
+A $152 million senior loan to finance the recapitalization and lease-up of the iconic Pioneer Building located at 41 Flatbush Avenue in Brooklyn, New York, consisting of office and retail space and in providing a mezzanine loan as part of a $100 million construction financing to a major New York developer for a residential tower in downtown Manhattan

 Secured a $97 million construction loan and $30 million senior mezzanine loan from Mack Real Estate Credit Strategies for a condominium redevelopment project located at 1 Prospect Park West in Brooklyn, New York.